-So you just found an odd bottle of mead sitting in the cellar for who knows how long, and you aren’t sure if it’s still safe to drink.
-Or you’ve bought a bottle of mead to this alcoholic beverage out, and a year later, it still sits in the pantry.
+So you’ve found an odd bottle of mead sitting in the cellar for who knows how long, and you aren’t sure if it’s still safe to drink.
+Or you’ve bought a bottle of mead to try it out, and a year later, it still sits in the pantry.
 Both situations beg to ask the question: does mead go bad?

 How to Store Mead?

-Classic meads that probably make up the majority of the market, usually have the alcohol by volume value between 15 to 18 percent.
-The same characteristic for lighter meads is between 6 to 12 percent.
+Classic meads that likely make up the majority of the market, usually have the alcohol by volume value between 15 to 18 percent.
+For lighter meads, it’s between 6 to 12 percent.
 That distinction is quite important.

 A wine cellar would be perfect, but the cabinet in the pantry will do too.
 Just make sure you don’t keep it on display because access to sunlight might mess up the taste.

 If the bottle is sealed with a natural cork, and you plan on storing it for a long time, consider storing it on its side.
-This way the cork will stay moist and won’t deteriorate as fast.
+This way the cork stays moist and doesn’t deteriorate as fast.
 Of course, if the bottle is meant for aging, the cork should be good enough for that, but better safe than sorry.

 Of course, for the quality of the mead to remain great for longer, it’s better to put it into the fridge.
-But if you plan on finishing the bottle within the next few months, there’s really no need for refrigeration.
+But if you plan on finishing the bottle within the next couple of months, there’s really no need for refrigeration.

 In general, unless the label says otherwise, you should store opened lighter meads in the fridge.
 And make sure the cork or cap is always on when not in use.

 How Long Does Mead Last?

 Please remember that with time its quality will drop and if you decide to drink some mead that sits opened in a cabinet for over a year, it might not taste that great.
 It will, however, most likely be perfectly safe to drink.

-Once you open the bottle of a lighter mead, most producers recommend finishing it as soon as possible.
+Once you open the bottle of a light mead, most producers recommend finishing it as soon as possible.
 That means the beverage tastes best for a minimal period.
 That period depends heavily on the variety you got.
 Sometimes it’s only 24 hours, other times up to a week.
 If possible, try to find what the producer of the mead you’re drinking recommends.

 |Classic Mead (Unopened)||5 years +|